Learn How to Propagate Spider Plants with these 5 simple methods and multiply them easily in your home for yourself or to gift to your friends!

 4. Propagating Spider Plants from Division

-The division is another common method for propagating spider plants.
+The division is another easier method for propagating spider plants.
 It is best done while transplanting it to a new pot.

 - Take out the entire plant from the pot.
 Make sure you are not damaging the roots in the process.